Ktt-Development/docs.kttdevelopment.com/webdir/files/front-matter.md

+---
+title: Front Matter
+body: |
+    Front matter determines how a page will be rendered in the output or server.
+---
 # Front Matter

 In order to pass settings to renderers and actually use renderers, source files use yaml front matter.
 Any settings set in these files will be available to [renderers](/webdir/api/renderer) in the `yamlFrontMatter` parameter.